python-summit/python-summit.github.io/content/pages/jobs.rst

 :slug: jobs
 :summary: Job Board

-Are you offering of looking for a job?
+Are you offering or looking for a job?
 ======================================

 There will be a wall or flipchart where everyone can make job related announcements.